 Culture and Cognition, Political Sociology/Social Movements, Sociological Theory, Natural Language Processing, Computational Sociology

-Marshall Taylor is a Ph.D. candidate in the Department of Sociology at the University of Notre Dame, where he is also an affiliate in the Center for the Study of Social Movements (CSSM), a doctoral affiliate with the Kellogg Institute for International Studies, and a coordinating editor for the American Sociological Review.
+Marshall Taylor is a Ph.D. candidate in the Department of Sociology at the University of Notre Dame, where he is also an affiliate in the Center for the Study of Social Movements (CSSM), a doctoral affiliate with the Kellogg Institute for International Studies, and coordinating editor for American Sociological Review.
 Prior to coming to Notre Dame, Marshall earned an M.A. in Sociology from The University of Memphis (2014) and a B.S. in Music Business from Middle Tennessee State University (2012).